togfoxy/XPlaneFLyWithLUA/FSE_Interface_vFox/Readme.md

 Will also automatically start the flight if the pilot forgets to do so.

 Requires FlyWithLUA.
-Click the DOWNLOAD button to the right of the file.
+Click the rar file and then click the DOWNLOAD button to the right of the rar file.
 Unzip and place into:
 X-Plane 11\Resources\plugins\FlyWithLua\Scripts